Benton McMillin: Family and influence

 McMillin married Marie Childress Brown, the daughter of Governor John C. Brown, in 1886.
-They had a son, John Brown McMillin (1887-1912) before she died the following year.
+They had a son, John Brown McMillin (1887–1912), before she died the following year.
 In 1897, McMillin married Lucille Foster, a noted women's suffragist and president of the Tennessee Federation of Women's Clubs.
 She served as a civil service commissioner under President Franklin D. Roosevelt in the 1940s.
-She and McMillin had one daughter, Ellinor Foster McMillin Oliver (1898-1919).
+She and McMillin had one daughter, Ellinor Foster McMillin Oliver (1898–1919).

 McMillin's brother, Joseph, was a teacher at the Montvale Academy in Celina.
-One of his students was future Secretary of State Cordell Hull.
-Hull later recalled Benton McMillin as one of his political mentors.
+One of his students was future Secretary of State Cordell Hull, who later recalled Benton McMillin as one of his political mentors.